UD-CIS-Teaching/student-guidance/pages/core.md

 These changes have not always been for the better, and we always run the risk of making things worse.
 For that reason, UD Computer Science has an emphasis on ethical reasoning to help you navigate the ethics of software development.
 Although all courses integrate ethics at different times, an entire course is also dedicated to the topic: CISC355.

+# Subfields of Computer Science

+Computer Science is a truly massive field.
+The core prepares you for a wide array of experiences, and then you can specialize further with a concentration.
+The videos below give you a quick run through of many of the possible concentrations, subfields, and careers available to you.
+But remember these are not exhaustive, there's so much more out there!

+<iframe width="1903" height="928" src="https://www.youtube.com/embed/2VpDcjFshJI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="1903" height="928" src="https://www.youtube.com/embed/SzJ46YA_RaA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>